International Foundation Year - Business

 Modern classrooms

-If you successfully pass the Business IFY, you will be guaranteed a place on a relevant degree course at Coventry University or Coventry University London (listed in the Overview section), subject to meeting the specified entry criteria.
+If you successfully pass the Business IFY, you will be eligible to progress onto the Coventry University or Coventry University London degrees listed in the Overview section (subject to meeting any progression requirements).

 We are here to provide high-quality education for students as well as to teach you life skills for completing your future career goals.
 The university's dedicated employability support, the Talent Team, can provide a wide range of support services to help you plan and prepare for your future studies and career.